 The Pennsylvania nursing home abuse lawyers at Fellerman & Ciarimboli understand the sensitive nature of these types of cases.
 For almost 20 years, we have fought for the rights of the elderly in Philadelphia, Wilkes-Barre, Scranton, and throughout Pennsylvania.
 We have taken on the large assisted care facilities and are ready to fight both in and outside the courtroom.

 What are the Signs of Nursing Home Abuse?

 It’s a fact — the United States population is living longer and longer.
 According to the National Center on Elder Abuse, the 2010 Census had recorded the greatest number of people over the age of 65 at 40.3 million.
 That number is expected to double by 2050.
-With such an increase of older adults, this could mean that there will be an increase in elder abuse.
+With such an increase in older adults, this could mean that there will be an increase in elder abuse.
 Although more research is needed, the National Ombudsman Reporting System found that 7.6 percent of the complaints the agency received in 2014 involved abuse, gross neglect, or exploitation at long-term care facilities.

 Abuse can fall in one of these five categories: